om2-ws22/website/docs/course-syllabus.md

 -   There is no late work policy for *exams* (they need to be completed in a specific timeframe)

--   Projects may be submitted up to 2 days late.
-There will be a 25% deduction for each 24-hour period the project is late.

 If there are important circumstances that prevent you from completing a lab or homework assignment by the stated due date, you may email me at [kirenz@hdm-stuttgart.de](mailto:kirenz@hdm-stuttgart.de) before the deadline.